In a nutshell

 - Charities law still conjures up images of sleepy local fund-raising efforts or, alternatively, working on a trendy project for wealthy benefactors.
 The wide middle ground can incorporate working with a local authority, assisting a local library or school to establish an after-school homework programme, or rewriting the constitution of a 300-year-old church school to admit female pupils.
 Widespread international trust in English charity law means that you could also establish a study programme in Britain for a US university or negotiate the formation of a zebra conservation charity in Tanzania.

 - Since the UK voted to leave the EU there has been much speculation about the impact on the private client and charity sector.
-It's likely that income and inheritance tax rates will eventually be increased and certain tax relief payments may be restricted.
+Some have suggested that the UK should become a tax haven to attract business post-Brexit (and a lot of wealthy individuals) – more likely is an eventual rise in income and inheritance tax, and certain tax-relief payments may be restricted.

-- In the wake of the Panama Papers data leak in early 2016, (which revealed how the world's wealthy hide their assets in offshore tax havens), public and media pressure has forced governments to take steps towards cracking down on money laundering and tax evasion.
-The Common Reporting Standard (CRS) – which standardises accounting practice internationally – was created in 2014 to increase the sharing of pertinent information between participating countries; it started collecting data from entities in 2017.
-Over in the UK HMRC has a new software programme called 'Connect' which can analyse large amounts of private data, allowing suspicious behaviour to be spotted more quickly than before.
-On top of this HMRC has stated that it wishes to process 100 prosecutions of wealthy individuals and corporations per year by 2020.
+- In the wake of the Panama Papers data leak in early 2016 (which revealed how the world's wealthy hide their assets in offshore tax havens), public and media pressure has forced governments to take steps towards cracking down on money laundering and tax evasion.
+In 2018 legislation was passed which will force shell companies investing in UK property to list their beneficial owners from 2021.
+This is aimed at stopping criminality, but there's the possibility that certain publicity-shy clients will choose to invest their money by other means.
+Other efforts to change the landscape include The Common Reporting Standard (CRS) which standardises accounting practice internationally.
+After being created in 2014 to increase the sharing of pertinent information between participating countries, it started collecting data from entities in 2017.
+In the UK, HMRC is using its new software program 'Connect' to analyse data and spot suspicious behaviour; it's also aiming to process 100 prosecutions of wealthy individuals and corporations per year by 2020.

-- Despite the scandal surrounding the Panama Papers, financial arrangements relating to offshore financial centres remain important, and a group of small and specialist law firms deal with much of the related legal work.
+- Nevertheless, financial arrangements relating to offshore financial centres remain important, and a group of small and specialist law firms deal with much of the related legal work.
 You can find them ranked in the 'Offshore' category in Chambers UK.

-- As part of a wider push towards transparency in the charity sector, the Charities Act 2016 gives new powers to the Charity Commission, to strengthen and increase regulation of the sector.
-The act also broadens the scope of criminal offences which could lead to an individual's disqualification from trustee status.
+- As part of a wider push towards transparency in the charity sector, the Charities Act 2016 gave new powers to the Charity Commission to strengthen and increase regulation of the sector.
+UK charities must now declare income they receive from overseas, after the Charity Commission introduced a set of changes that will potentially uncover some fascinating information about how charities are funded.
+The act also broadened the scope of criminal offences which could lead to an individual's disqualification from trustee status.

 - The rise of social enterprises (commercial organisations with social or charitable, rather than simply monetary, objectives) has blurred the lines between commercial and charities law.
-A range of legal structures exists for these enterprises to make use of, including charitable trusts, co-operatives and Community Interest Companies (profit-making enterprises that must reinvest their income for the benefit of social objectives).
+Many are structured as companies listed by guarantee, and don't have shareholders (which can make attracting investment difficult), but a range of legal structures exists for these enterprises to make use of, including charitable trusts, co-operatives and Community Interest Companies (profit-making enterprises that must reinvest their income for the benefit of social objectives).